samburcksen/nixos-config/README.md

-# nixos-config
+# system-configuratio
-My NixOS configuration
+My System configuration using NixOs, Home-Manager and some regular dotfiles

+The following hosts are configured:
+- Desktop PC
+- Laptop
+- NAS